 Your child’s safety is increased as the WalkOn Reaction Junior supports and lifts their foot during the swing phase while walking.
 The risk of catching the tip of the foot, for example, on carpet edges or uneven ground, is reduced.

 Appropriate for shoes

 The orthosis can be worn in standard shoes, and a sturdy shoe is perfectly adequate.
 You only need to make sure the shoe has a reinforced heel.
 To put on the orthosis, you should ideally start by positioning the WalkOn Reaction Junior in the shoe.
 The child can then simply step in with their foot.

 Lightweight and discreet

-The WalkOn Reaction junior is lightweight, slim and fits discreetly under clothing.
-A shin pad makes it even more comfortable.
-It is made of a temperature-regulating material, which reduces the build-up of heat and perspiration.
+The WalkOn Reaction Junior is lightweight, slim, and discreet under clothing.
+A shin pad made of climate control material makes it even more comfortable while reducing heat development and perspiration.

 Robust and durable

-Together with the Peter Maffay Foundation, Ottobock works to help disadvantaged children who are growing up under difficult conditions.
-The small Tabaluga Dragon is the symbol for this collaboration. (©(2016) Tabaluga Enterprises GmbH)
+Together with the Peter Maffay Foundation, Ottobock works to help children who grew up in challenging conditions.
+The small Tabaluga Dragon is the symbol for this collaboration. (©(2016) Tabaluga Enterprises GmbH).